 Master of Arts in Educational Leadership: Mission Statements and Goals

-The Master of Arts in Educational Leadership at University of Mount Union is a caring and interdisciplinary program designed to engage professional educators in a transformative process of cultivating systematic problem solving and sophisticated data-driven decision making in varied educational settings.
-The primary aim is to prepare professional educators to meet the challenges of creating highly effective learning communities to promote meaningful change within local, national and global environments.
+The Master of Arts in Educational Leadership engages candidates in a transformational process of systematic problem solving and data-driven decision-making.
+The primary aim is to prepare candidates to meet the challenges of leading schools, organizations, communities, and people.

 Program Goals and Objectives